 Patients may receives an automated call from your practice with an Interactive Voice Response explaining their appointment details and asking to confirm.
 When Patients press 1 they will confirm their appointment.
 Read more on setting up automated messages.

-If a patient calls to confirm, or confirms with you in person, you may have to manually confirm their appointment.
+If a patient calls to confirm, confirms with you in person, or uses a phrase that is not detected, you may have to manually confirm their appointment.
 In the upcoming appointments section of the Patient Facesheet you can easily send a confirmation request, a reminder, or manually confirm appointments.
 Simply click the 3 dots next to the upcoming appointment and select Send Confirm Request, Send Reminder (both will instantaneously send messages), or Confirm Appointment which will mark the appointment confirmed in the schedule view.

 You can also use SHIFT + CLICK to confirm one or multiple appointments.